remzi-arpacidusseau/ostep-projects/tester/README.md

 output and standard error, as per the program specification.

-In any given program specification directory, there exists a specific `tests/` directory which holds the expected standard output and error in files called `n.out` and `n.err` for each test `n`.
+In any given program specification directory, there exists a specific `tests/` directory which holds the expected return code, standard output, and standard error in files called `n.rc`, `n.out`, and `n.err` (respectively) for each test `n`.
 The testing framework just starts at `1` and keeps incrementing tests until it can't find any more or encounters a failure.
 Thus, adding new tests is easy; just add the relevant files to the tests directory at the lowest available number.

-A couple of other files are needed to fully describe a test.
-The first is a run file (e.g., `n.run`) which shows exactly how to run the test; the second is a description file (e.g., `n.desc`) which just describes the test.
+The files needed to describe a test number `n` are:
+- `n.rc`: The return code the program should return (usually 0 or 1)
+- `n.out`: The standard output expected from the test
+- `n.err`: The standard error expected from the test
+- `n.run`: How to run the test (which arguments it needs, etc.)
+- `n.desc`: A short text description of the test
+- `n.pre` (optional): Code to run before the test, to set something up
+- `n.post` (optional): Code to run after the test, to clean something up

 In most cases, a wrapper script is used to call `run-tests.sh` to do the necessary work.